DLopez43/Chatbox/README.md

 ## Stretch Goals

-- Create a user sign up/ sign in
+- Create a user sign up/ sign in( Began working on this in a SignUp Component Branch)
 - Functionality for clearing message database (end chat, start new chat)
 - Darkmode/Lightmode
 - After user creation align text bubbles to who is the sender(Current user: Align right, Other: Align Left)